 Regarding no-and-low-cost public events, such events would be programmed to occur year-round with times varying based on the nature of the event at issue.
 Such events are anticipated to include concerts and live music, street performer and dance performances, art, book and other types of fairs, environmental education exhibits and displays, seasonal/holiday exhibits and performances, and exhibitions for local artists, artisans, and vendors, including farmers markets and other events that are open to the public and provide public access to local vendors.
 Such programming would occur at various locations throughout the Project Site, but in particular within Blocks D and E, including the new Ruocco Park located on Block D. The Blue Campus would also include environmental education and other student exhibits and displays that would be open to the public free of charge within accessible public realm areas within the Blue Campus located on Block F. Such environmental education and student exhibits and displays would also be located in other publicly accessible ROS and public realm areas throughout the Project Site.
 The no-and-low-cost public events provided by the Project would also include no less than six (6) separate no- and-low-cost concerts and other ticketed entertainment events available to the public occurring at the Event Center located on Block B. As part of the Project's proposed health and wellness programming, the Project would also provide a variety of free public fitness classes and events taught by fitness instructors, which are primarily planned to be located in Block D within ROS areas freely accessible to the public.
 Such programming is currently proposed on a regular basis, depending on future demand.
-Proposed health and wellness programs are anticipated to include a variety of types of fitness and wellness activities.
+Proposed health and wellness programs are anticipated to include a variety of types of fitness and wellness activities, which could include fitness classes and demonstrations, healthy eating and diet classes, demonstrations and retail opportunities, stretching, yoga, meditation, or other mindfulness activities, organized fitness and game challenges and competitions, health and wellness product demonstrations and other health and wellness related events and opportunities.
+Such uses would be interspersed throughout Project buildings in identified health and wellness spaces and other public spaces for occasional events throughout the Project Site.